sallyblockchain/PortraitOfStrongMan/README.md

 1. Have MAMP installed
 2. Put the whole folder in `htdocs/` directory under `/Applications/MAMP`
 3. In a web browser, type `http://localhost:8888/PortraitOfStrongMan/`
-4. Click on different tabs and dropdown tables to switch between different visualization
+4. Click on different tabs and dropdown menus to switch between different visualization

 Contributors:
 -------------
 * Sally Xiaodan Zhang
 * Jereme Lamps